toobstar/gameday/README.md

 - Show final score as an option (DONE)
 - Publish feed to twitter/fb/rss
 - Configurable rating system
-- Indicate like/dislike game with initials
+- User can like/dislike game
+- Click team name in game to filter by team (DONE)
+- Show upcoming games (DONE)

 It was also created as an exercise to use the MEAN stack.
 That is: MongoDB / Mongoose / Express / AngularJs / NodeJs.
 A.k.a. "full stack javascript".